mrcork/BIO/README.md

-# BIO_2018
+# BIO Solutions
-python solutions to the BIO 2018 first round
+python solutions to the BIO